Manipulating and Measuring Model Interpretability

-We test the first hypothesis by showing people an apartment configuration, asking them to estimate what the model will predict for its selling price, and comparing this estimate with the model's prediction.
-A small difference between these two quantities would indicate that people have a good understanding of how the model works.
-For the second hypothesis, we quantify the degree to which participants follow a model by showing them the model's prediction for each apartment, asking them to estimate the actual selling price, and measuring the deviation between this estimate and the model's prediction.
+We tested the first hypothesis by showing each participant an apartment's configuration (i.e., feature values), asking them to guess what the model would predict for the apartment's selling price, and then comparing this prediction to the model's prediction.
+A small difference between these two quantities, which we refer to as the participant's simulation error, indicates that the participant could better simulate the model's prediction.

-We use the same deviation measure for the third hypothesis, but applied to unusual apartments for which the model makes erroneously high predictions.
-Here, a large deviation from the model's predictions would imply that people are able to correct the model's mistakes.\looseness=-1

-For the unusual examples, we did not make directional predictions about which conditions would make participants more or less able to correct inaccurate predictions.
-On the one hand, if a participant understands the model better, she may be better equipped to correct examples on which the model makes mistakes.
-On the other hand, a participant may follow a model more if she understands how it arrives at its predictions.